 Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Yes: Drainage: No: For comments on non-mains services, see section 15.
 8a.
-Heating: Gas fired boiler.
+Heating: Electric storage.
 9. Roads - assumed adopted (If no see section 15.
 General Remarks) Yes: No: General Condition 10.
 Essential Repairs - comments confined to defects which would materially affect the property and/or value/suitably for mortgage purposes.
 None apparent.
-Retention: No: Yes: Retention amount: 11.
-Subsidence, Settlement and Landslip: No obvious evidence of significant movement noted within the limitations of my inspection.
-12. General Condition: The property appeared to be in a condition generally consistent with its age and type.
+Retention: Yes: No: Retention amount: 11.
+Subsidence, Settlement and Landslip: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

+12. General Condition:

+The property appeared to be in a condition generally consistent with its age and type.

 Legal & Other Matters